 If you get a majority of votes in the JSC, usually 13 votes, then you are selected to become a judge, and the President will publish your name in the Government Gazette.
 If you are unable to secure a majority vote then there is no appointment and your application is deemed unsuccessful.
 The lack of a recommended appointment is particularly interesting as the courts have recently said that to not make an appointment for a judicial position, when there is a possible candidate available who is suitable for appointment, is irrational.
 As for those who are seen as fit, proper and appropriately qualified there can be no reason given for not appointing them.

 The chairperson and deputy chairperson of the JSC are supposed to be able to distil and record the Commission’s reasons for recommending the candidates selected.
 The issues discussed in the deliberations are the reasons they put forward.
 Currently the deliberation process is not open to the public and any notes the JSC have made regarding deliberations are not available to public scrutiny.
-This may change in the future however, following the Constitutional Court ruling in a case to this effect last year.
+This may change in the future however, following the Constitutional Court ruling in a case to this effect in 2018.